Arthenia J. Bates Millican: Career and later life

 She began teaching in South Carolina's public school system in the early 1940s, first at Westside High in Kershaw (1942–45), then at Butler High School in Hartsville (1945–46).
 From 1947 to 1949 she was chair of the English Department at her alma mater, Morris College in Sumter.
 Moving to Halifax, Virginia, she married her first husband, Noah Bates (they subsequently divorced), and taught English from 1949 to 1955 at Mary Bethune High School.
 For a year she had a post as an English instructor at Mississippi Valley State, then from 1956 to 1974 worked in the English Department at Southern University in Baton Rouge, rising to the position of professor.
 During this time she married her second husband, Wilbur Millican, and received critical acclaim for her writing, which appeared in such publications as National Poetry Anthology, Negro American Literature Forum, Scriptiana, The Negro Digest, The Last Cookie, and Obsidian, as well as in three books – two collections of short stories and a novel.

 In 1976 she received a National Endowment of the Arts fellowship for her short story "Where You Belong".

 After retiring from teaching in 1980, Millican continued to write and undertake public speaking.

 She died on December 13, 2012, aged 92.

 Critical reception

 As the South Carolina Academy of Authors has noted: "By the time of the publication of her premier short-story collection, SEEDS BENEATH THE SNOW (1969), her work was being compared to that of Paul Laurence Dunbar, Zora Neale Hurston, and Thomas Hardy.
 In her convincing local-color narratives—by turns disturbing, touching, humorous--of the daily lives and strivings of rural and small-town African-Americans in the South, Millican was hailed as following in the tradition of Hurston, Richard Wright, Ernest J. Gaines, and Alice Walker."

 She was described by poet Nikky Finney as "a brilliant scholar of African American Literature ... utterly incredibly brilliant."

 Personal life

-Millican had three brothers, Edward Calvin Jackson, Graydon Jackson and Leon Jackson, and three sisters, Catherine Alia, Victoria Jackson Barr Brunson, and Susan E. Jones.
+Millican had four brothers, Calvin Jackson, Edward G. Jackson, Graydon Jackson and Leon Jackson, and three sisters, Catherine Alia, Victoria Jackson Barr Brunson, and Susan E. Jones.